michael-fadely/triolinker-vjoy/README.md

 *triolinker-vjoy* is a feeder for the vJoy driver to enable EMS Trio Linker to work on modern systems as the driver for the original Trio Linker does not support 64-bit Windows.

 ### Compatibility
+- Windows 7 and higher, x86 and x64
 - EMS Trio Linker model 0403 (USB VID_7701 PID_0003) only
 - Dreamcast and Gamecube controllers (PS2 controller not tested)
 - Cobalt Flux dance mat